carpentries-incubator/cwl-novice-tutorial/_episodes/04-reusing_tools.md

 In this episode you will use the bio-cwl-tools library to add the last step to the workflow.

 ## Adding new step in workflow
-The first step is finding the tool you want to use in the [bio-cwl-tools](https://github.com/common-workflow-library/bio-cwl-tools).
 The last step of our workflow is counting the RNA-seq reads for which we will use the [`featureCounts`](https://bio.tools/featurecounts) tool.

 > ## Exercise